 By reviewing these charts, you can identify the Turbo Boost behavior that delivers the best results for your specific model of Mac and how you use your laptop.

-If you upgrade to the Pro version, you’ll get access to some additional features, like disabling Turbo Boost automatically depending on fan speed, remaining battery time, and whether your Mac is connected to a power source.
+If you upgrade to the Pro version of Turbo Boost Switcher, you’ll get access to some additional features, like disabling Turbo Boost automatically depending on fan speed, remaining battery time, and whether your Mac is connected to a power source.